 Tobias Klein studied economics at the University of Mannheim, the University of California at Berkeley, and University College London.
 He joined Tilburg University's faculty in 2007 after obtaining a Ph.D. from the University of Mannheim.

 He is deputy managing editor of the Econometrics Journal, associate editor of Empirical Economics and the Review of Economics, and was editor of a special issue of Information Economics and Policy on current regulatory issues in media and entertainment markets.

-His recent research interests include platform markets, sometimes also referred to as two-sided markets.
+His recent research interests also include platform markets, sometimes also referred to as two-sided markets.
 Examples of firms active in such markets are Google, Amazon and Apple.
-Klein is also interested in media markets and more generally markets in which advertising plays an important role.
-He studies them using structural empirical models that he also develops further.
+Klein is also interested in online and offline advertising and more generally markets in which advertising plays an important role.
+He studies related questions using structural empirical models that he also develops further.

 Tobias Klein's research interests are more broadly related to the idea that recent developments in information and communication technologies together with the availability of big data can help us to address research questions in a novel way if we combine them with tractable models of individual behavior.
 Insights gained in this way then gives rise to the opportunity to implement welfare-improving policies that are at the same time in the interest of the firms offering a service.
 This can even lead to the creation of new markets.
 Examples are the online rating mechanisms used by eBay, Airbnb, Tripadvisor, Yelp, Uber and others that discipline market participants via online ratings and lead to more transparency.

 He is co-organizer of the structural econometrics group and teaches econometrics and structural empirical organization at Tilburg University.